python/cpython/Doc/library/urllib.request.rst

 .. attribute:: addinfourl.headers

-   Returns the meta-information of the page, such as headers, in the form of an :class:`~email.message.EmailMessage` instance.
+   Returns the headers of the response in the form of an :class:`~email.message.EmailMessage` instance.

 .. attribute:: addinfourl.status

    .. versionadded:: 3.8

    Status code returned by server.

 .. method:: addinfourl.geturl()